â Reviens sur :

 Conclusion: Put on your cap and laugh out loud

-Do you want a life free of stress, negative vibes, and shielded from jealousy?
+Do you want a life without stress, without negative vibes, and shielded from jealous people?
 Easy: Laugh.
 Loudly, sincerely, and often.

-And for the ultimate combo: put on an Ayoun cap , and keep moving forward without looking back. đ
+And for the ultimate combo: wear an Ayoun cap, and keep moving forward without looking back. đ